-Excessive Absences: Excessive absences occur when a student is absent more than ten (10) days in a semester.
+Excessive Absences: Excessive absences occur when a student is absent more than five (5) days in a month.
 A recurrence of excessive absences during a school year will jeopardize the student's academic standing.
 Chronic absences will be investigated by Administration and, if necessary, the services of the County Attorney.

-Attendance During On-Going Emergency: During an on-going emergency requiring the use of remote learning, students will attend class using appropriate technology.
-In the event of remote learning, students will be required to check in at 8:15 each morning via e-mailing their teacher.
-E-mails time-marked after 8:20 am will be considered 'tardy' and e-mails time-marked after 9:00 am will be considered a half day absence.
+Attendance During On-Going Emergency

+During an on-going emergency requiring the use of remote learning, students will attend class using appropriate technology.
+In the event of remote learning, students will be required to check in at 8:30 each morning via e-mailing their teacher.
+E-mails time-marked after 8:35 am will be considered 'tardy' and e-mails time-marked after 9:00 am will be considered a half day absence.
 Students must submit evidence of work completed for the day in order to be considered present.

+Early Departures:

-Early Departures: Repeated early departures (more than 3 during a period of 9 weeks) are not acceptable and will be considered in the category of excessive absences.
+Repeated early departures (more than 3 during a period of 9 weeks) are not acceptable and will be considered in the category of excessive absences.

+Tardy:

-Tardy: A student is considered tardy if not in their seat or logged on in a remote learning situation and prepared for instruction five minutes after the bell is rung: morning, recess, and noon and p.m. recess.
+A student is considered tardy if not in their seat and prepared for instruction five minutes after the bell is rung: morning, recess, and noon and p.m. recess.
 A maximum of three tardies will be excused for each period for unavoidable circumstances.
 Each additional three tardies will be counted as a full-day absence and will be included in the absence total for the month.